jpark799/Compound-That/README.md

 # Compound That!
 ---
 A compounding interest calculator I created for my mom because she recently downloaded Robinhood.
-Live version of project can be found [here](https://compoundthat.herokuapp.com/).
+A live version of the project can be found [here](https://compoundthat.herokuapp.com/).
 ![Screenshot of Final Version](https://i.ibb.co/N7gCZhN/Screen-Shot-2019-11-04-at-7-16-19-AM.png)

 ## Background